Jump To Section

 - Add layers.
 Good writers describe what a character is experiencing through their five senses, but a good story gets down into a how a character is really feeling.
 You could reveal the characters’ thoughts on the page, but a subtler way is by examining a character’s body language.
 What a character says and how their body behaves in the scene can reveal deeper emotional issues and give them added complexity.
 For instance, a wife tells her husband she loves him, but flinches when he tries to hold her hand.
 That hints at a deeper conflict within these characters, and will pique the audience’s interest to learn more.

 - Embrace flaws.
 Making characters too perfect with no room to grow will not make for a good story.
 The most heroic characters in great novels still have something they need to learn, even if it never changes them outright.
 Giving more realistic qualities to the characters in your own story will bring them to life in a more vibrant and interesting way.

 - Only keep scenes that matter.
 A particular scene may include funny backstory or show off your writing skills, but scenes that don’t contribute to your storylines or character developments in a meaningful way will interrupt the rhythm of your narrative, and cause your story to lag.
 Cutting extraneous details and moments can streamline your story, and enhance your fiction writing overall.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Margaret Atwood, Malcolm Gladwell, Joyce Carol Oates, Neil Gaiman, Dan Brown, and more.